Knowing When to Quit: Probabilistic Early Exits for Speech Separation: Dataset Descriptions

-\paragraph{DNS2020} The Deep Noise Suppression (DNS) Challenge 2020~\autocite{reddy2020interspeech} dataset includes two main parts: 441 hours of clean speech extracted from LibriVox audiobooks and a noise library of about 195 hours.
-The noise library combines 60,000 clips from AudioSet with 10,000 clips from Freesound and DEMAND databases.
+\paragraph{DNS2020} The Deep Noise Suppression (DNS) Challenge 2020~\autocite{ReddyTheInterspeechDeep2020} dataset includes two main parts: 441 hours of clean speech extracted from LibriVox~\autocite{NoauthorLibrivox2005} audiobooks and a noise library of about 195 hours.
+The noise library combines 60,000 clips from AudioSet with 10,000 clips from Freesound~\autocite{FontFreesoundTechnicalDemo2013} and DEMAND~\autocite{ThiemannTheDiverseEnvironments2013} datasets.
 DNS2020 provides a mixing script but sets no guidelines for how much data should be mixed.
 Therefore, speech-noise mixtures were synthesized on the fly during training at SNRs between 0-20 dB.
 This synthesis followed the procedure provided in the original script\footnote{\url{https://github.com/microsoft/DNS-Challenge/tree/interspeech2020/master}}.
 Results are reported on the non-blind test set without reverberation.
-This test set contains 150 premixed samples.
+The test set contains 150 premixed samples.

 \paragraph{Sampling Rate and Downsampling} The speech separation datasets operate at 8kHz sampling rate, while DNS2020 uses a 16kHz sampling rate.
 This creates the only difference between our models.
-For 8kHz speech separation, we implement a downsampling factor of 4 in the patch encoder, while the 16kHz DNS2020 uses a factor of 8, resulting in effectively equivalent computational requirements.
+For 8kHz speech separation, we use a downsampling factor of 4 in the encoder, while for the 16kHz DNS2020 we use a factor of 8, resulting in the same amount of compute per second.